sachintha-chathuranga/Chat-App-Frontend/README.md

 This is a frontend code for chat app. if you want to run this app on your local envirement, follow the following instruction.

-## Instruction for the run the application in local envirement.
+## Instructions to run the application in local envirement.

 1.clone the repository into your local computer.